toolness/baseless/README.md

-Currently this is just a server that can proxy all content from any website through a single origin.
-It's the beginning of a potential experiment in offline webmaking, though.
+Currently this is just a server that can proxy all content from any website through a single origin, cache it for offline use, and allow users to activate the X-Ray Goggles on any page.

+It's the beginning of a more wide-ranging experiment in offline webmaking, though.

 ## Quick Start